Description

 Growth rate: Rapid.

-Flowers: Yellow rays, with orange to brown centers, on tall stalks above leaves.
+Flowers: Yellow rays, with orange to brown florets in the center, on tall stalks above the leaves.

 Bloom: Mid-fall, through winter, to mid-spring.

-Fruit: Tufted seed which is dispersed by the wind.
+Fruit: Each floret produces one dried fruit with a single seed (cypsela), tufted at one end, which is dispersed by the wind.

-Leaves: Triangular to oval, silvery blue-green, fine hairs.
+Leaves: Triangular to oval, silvery blue-green, covered in fine hairs.

-Stems: No thorns, brittle and easily broken.
-An aromatic resin exudes from broken stem ends.
+Stems: Covered in fine white hairs, brittle and easily broken.
+An aromatic resin seeps from the ends of broken stems.
+No thorns,

-Roots: Wide and shallow, along with a deep taproot.
+Roots: Wide and shallow, with a deep taproot.
 This plant is very difficult to transplant.

 Origin: California, Nevada, Arizona, Utah, Mexico.